mao404/restaurant-api/README.md

 - New modules validations ✅
 - Nodemailer forgot password
 - Password validation length and use of capital letters, numbers, etc ✅
+- Reset password Token valid only for certain time